Listing faces of polytopes

 \subsection{Shortest paths on the skeleton}

 The \defi{skeleton} of a polytope~$P$ is the graph~$G(P)$ formed by the vertices and edges of~$P$.
 If $P$ is $d$-dimensional, the graph~$G(P)$ is known to be $d$-connected by Balinski's theorem.
-It turns out that the skeleton captures much information relevant for various applications.
+The skeleton captures much information relevant for various applications.

 A fundamental algorithmic problem is to compute a shortest path on the skeleton of a polytope, for a given pair of input vertices.
-For the associahedron, we are given two binary trees and ask for a shortest sequence of rotations to transform one tree into the other (this is relevant for example in the context of balancing binary search trees).
+For the associahedron, we are given two binary trees and ask for a shortest sequence of rotations to transform one tree into the other (this is relevant in the context of balancing binary search trees).
 This is a notorious and long-standing open problem of unknown complexity, i.e., it is neither known to be polynomial-time solvable nor known to be NP-hard.
 A 2-approximation algorithm~\cite{MR2740180} and various fixed-parameter algorithms are known~\cite{MR2541971,MR4880181}.
 Recently, Cunha, Sau, Souza and Valencia-Pabon~\cite{DBLP:conf/icalp/CunhaSSV25} proved that the shortest path problem is fixed-parameter tractable even on graph associahedra, a problem that generalizes the rotation distance between binary trees.
 On the other other hand, Ito, Kakimura, Kamiyama, Kobayashi, Maezawa, Nozaki, and Okamoto~\cite{MR4612952} proved that the problem is NP-hard for this class of polytopes.
-Complementing this result, Cardinal and Steiner~\cite{cardinal-steiner:23} showed that the shortest path problem is NP-hard on base polytopes of polymatroids, even if the polytope is defined by few inequalities.
+Complementing this result, Cardinal and Steiner~\cite{MR4962117} showed that the shortest path problem is NP-hard on base polytopes of polymatroids, even if the polytope is defined by few inequalities.
 They also proved inapproximability when the polymatroid is a hypergraphic polytope, whose vertices are in bijection with acyclic orientations of a given hypergraph.

 Ito, Kakimura, Kamiyama, Kobayashi, and Okamoto~\cite{MR4413061} considered the perfect matching polytope, i.e., the polytope defined as the convex hull of the characteristic vectors of all perfect matchings of a graph.
 They proved that shortest paths are NP-hard to compute, even if the underlying graph is planar or bipartite, but the problem can be solved efficiently if the graph is outerplanar.
 Cardinal and Steiner~\cite{MR4872027} showed that shortest paths on the perfect matching polytope are also hard to approximate.